LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 are responsible for ensuring that data is properly allocated and initialized on a GPU device when running GPU code.
 This can be done using explicit host and device allocation and copying between host and device memory spaces or via unified memory (UM), if available.
-RAJA developers also support a library called `CHAI <https://github.com/LLNL/CHAI>`_ which complements RAJA by providing a alternative to manual host-device memory copy calls or UM.
+The RAJA Portability Suite contains other libraries, such as `CHAI <https://github.com/LLNL/CHAI>`_ and `Umpire <https://github.com/LLNL/Umpire>`_, that complement RAJA by providing alternatives to manual programming model specific memory operations.
-For more information, see :ref:`plugins-label`.

 .. _tutorial-lambda-label:

 ===============================
 A Little C++ Background
 ===============================

+To understand the discussion and code examples, a working knowledge of C++ templates and lambda expressions is required.
+So, before we begin, we provide a bit of background discussion of basic aspects of how RAJA use employs C++ templates and lambda expressions, which is essential to using RAJA successfully.

 RAJA makes heavy use of C++ templates and using RAJA most easily and effectively is done by representing the bodies of loop kernels as C++ lambda